evildmp/conference-handbook/handbook/timeline.rst

 Seven months
 ============

 Go public.
-It's a good idea to use an appropriate established domain (djangocon.eu, for example) for website and email, Twitter account, and so on.
+It's a good idea to use an appropriate established domain (``djangocon.eu``, for example) for website and email, Twitter account, and so on.

 Once you have a basic :doc:`/communications/website` ready (a single page is enough at this stage, with information about the location and the dates), post messages on email lists, the Django